 As a startup ourselves, Oroson is very much in awe of Slack’s success and roadmap to date.
 With eight million daily users and revenue expected to grow to $640 million this year as reported by The Verge, it seems like Slack has it all figured out.

 However, does a company even the size of Slack want to test the water with its rebrand?
 Does that explain the gradual rebrand process?
 The company stated in its blog:

 Over the next few months, you’ll see all the other visuals around Slack aligning around this new direction: on the website, in advertising, and in some places in the product (though not in a way that will keep you from the important business of getting things done, of course).
 It’s still us.
 We’re still Slack.
 But more consistent and, we hope, more instantly recognizable.

-There is a lot startups like ours can learn from Slack.
+There are a lot of startups like ours that can learn from Slack.
 We already have learned from them and will continue you to do so be that from a design perspective or in terms of product development.

 When Oroson faced our own rebrand last year, there was much discussion about it internally.
 A lot of this was based around concern over the time a rebrand can take and the impact this would inevitably have in distracting the team from the product development roadmap.

 However the brand had not evolved alongside our product development and no longer reflected the markets we were targeting, so it was deemed a necessary project.

 Your branding will always be an evolution for different reasons, regardless if you are a company the size of Slack or a less mature startup like Oroson.